polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 are far more likely to go around your defenses than through them.

-The other weakness was the "jack-of-all-trades" Elasticsearch server that we discovered and exploited; it's the utility box you have that runs various small services, maybe acts as a bastion host or testing ground, and nobody quite manages it or knows what it is used for.
-This server is as weak as its weakest link; and because it is not purpose-managed, it can be difficult to keep track of what is running on it and ensure all services are patched and secured.
-If you have one of these servers floting around somewhere, you might want to think twice about keeping it - it may very well be the weakest spot in your armor.
+The other weakness was the "jack-of-all-trades" Elasticsearch server that we discovered and exploited; it's the utility box you may have that runs various random services, maybe acts as a bastion host or testing ground, and nobody quite manages it or knows what it is used for.
+This server is as weak as its weakest service; and because it is not purpose-managed, it can be difficult to keep track of what is running on it and ensure all services are patched and secured.
+If you have one of these servers floting around somewhere, you might want to think twice about keeping it - it may very well be the chink in your armor.

-Thanks to Inversoft for the effort that went in to putting together this challenge, and of course the prize MacBook (which they quickly delivered).
-Their
-[security guide](https://www.inversoft.com/guides/2016-guide-to-user-data-security)
-remains an excellent resource, and we hope the practical lessons learned from this post will help your organization identify and secure your infrastructure.
+Thanks to Inversoft for the effort they put in to writing their security guide and sponsoring the "HackThis" challenge, and of course the prize of a MacBook (which they quickly delivered).
+Their [security guide](https://www.inversoft.com/guides/2016-guide-to-user-data-security) remains an excellent resource, and we hope the practical lessons learned from this post will help your organization identify less obvious risks risks and secure your infrastructure.